On consecutive sums in permutations: Upper bound

 We will also occasionally need to use the larger family $\cF$ of functions $f\colon [0,1] \to [0,1]$ which only satisfy the condition \eqref{EXTup:cond:01} but not necessarily \eqref{EXTup:cond:02}.
-We note in passing that $\cF$ is convex, and both $\cFm$ and $\cF$ are closed in the $L^1$ topology.
+We note in passing that $\cF$ is convex, and both $\cFm$ and $\cF$ are closed in the $L^1$ topology; from this point, we endow $\cFm$ and $\cF$ with the topology induced from $L^1$.

-Another thing we are missing is an continuous analogue of $L(a)$ from \eqref{EXTup:eq:La-def}.
-For any $f \in \cF$ we define:
+Another component needed for the continuous variant of the problem is an analogue of $L(a)$ from \eqref{EXTup:eq:La-def}.
+For any $f \in \cF$, let

 The continuous analogue of Proposition \ref{EXTup:prop:L(a)-bound} is the following statement.

 \begin{proposition} Suppose that $f \in \cFm$.
 Then $\abs{L(f)} \leq \frac{\pi}{16}$. \end{proposition}